-Sorensen Elementary Magnet School for the Arts & Humanities was created from adversity and has grown into a thriving hub of education, community and the arts.
-Faced in 2006 with declining enrollment, low test-scores, and costly building upgrades, difficult discussions were held about the future of the neighborhood school.
-Affected families, staff, administration and the community worked together to develop a plan to transform Sorensen into a magnet school for the arts.
-The school underwent major renovations in 2012.
+Sorensen Magnet School for the Arts & Humanities was created from adversity and has grown into a thriving hub of education, community, and the arts.
+Faced in 2006 with declining enrollment, low test scores, and costly building upgrades, difficult discussions were held about the future of the neighborhood school.
+Affected families, staff, administration and the community worked together to develop a plan to transform Sorensen into an elementary magnet school for the arts and humanities for the Coeur d'Alene School District.

 WHAT IS THE ARTIST-IN-RESIDENCE (AIR) PROGRAM?